 Online Activity Monitoring is the Way to Go

-Some of these programs may seem like overkill, but in an age where porn sites are around every corner, no matter what you search for, and where online predators are finding new ways to contact kids, online activity monitoring is one of the best ways to keep our kids safe in our technological world.
+Some of these programs may seem like overkill, but in an age where porn sites are around every corner, no matter what you search for, it’s important to know what they are seeing.
+Online predators find new ways to contact kids daily.
+Online activity monitoring is vital to keep kids safe.